RA341/DumbKey/README.md

 A dumb password manger

-# Currently working
+# Currently working on

+add authentication

+centralize the CRUD operation for the ui

+add setup for encryption key, randomize iv,

 add password generator in input screen

+maybe add separate encryption key for each data type

 add filtering, sorting, tagging

 improve search

-maybe add separate encryption key for each data type

 there is weird bug that causes listview to shuffle on delete